Skip to main content

 Wait for processing

-PDF import takes longer than other formats (5-30 seconds depending on script length)
+PDF import takes longer than other formats (usually 5 to 30 seconds depending on script length).

 4